applegater/angular-cli-old/docs/documentation/stories/proxy.md

-**Documentation below is for CLI version 6 and we no longer accept PRs to improve this.
-For version 7 see [here](https://angular.io/guide/build#using-corporate-proxy)**.

 # Proxy To Backend

 Using the [proxying support](https://webpack.js.org/configuration/dev-server/#devserver-proxy) in webpack's dev server we can highjack certain URLs and send them to a backend server.